MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/searching-and-using-keywords-in-the-ediscovery-center.md

 To set the scope of a query, click **Modify Query Scope**, and then select **All case content**, **Select eDiscovery Sets**, or **Select sources**.

 The **All case content** option includes all content from the list of sources, with any eDiscovery Set filters applied.
-You can also include additional content locations when setting query scope.
+You can also include more content locations when setting query scope.

 ## Viewing and troubleshooting queries
 <a name="__top"> </a>